vishak45/blogapp/README.md

 # Blogit

 Blogit is a free, open-source platform where your ideas come to life.
-Whether you’re a storyteller, a photographer, or just someone with thoughts to share, BlogSphere gives you the space to express yourself.
+Whether you’re a storyteller, a photographer, or just someone with thoughts to share, Blogit gives you the space to express yourself.

 With Blogit, you can: